skills/introduction-to-git/.github/steps/1-step.md

    <img width="500px" src="https://github.com/user-attachments/assets/a20529f3-8e42-464b-8d84-b0880dd14383"/>

+> [!TIP]
+> Feel free to leave the game open and give it more trial-runs as we make changes! 🧑‍🚀

 ### ⌨️ Activity 2: Git in the CLI

 Let's start with using Git in the command line interface (CLI).
 This is the source of all Git functionality and most powerful option.